 Cotton, hemp, and linen are all natural fibers that wick heat and moisture away from the body, keeping you cool.
 To help you sleep cooler, reconsider your warm weather bedding material — from the mattress to your sheets, and even your pajamas.
 Ditch the heat-absorbing foam mattress top or pillow, and instead go for the cooling variety.

-While this tip may take some time, the stealthy combo of window shades and some strategically planted foliage outdoors can lower temperatures as much as 25 degrees on a sticky hot day.
+While this tip will take a longer time to reap the benefits, the stealthy combo of window shades and some strategically planted foliage outdoors can lower temperatures as much as 25 degrees on a sticky hot day.
 Plant trees and vines on horizontal trellises, focusing on the east and west sides, to save average households up to $250 in energy costs annually.

 House plants do their part to clean the air, add fresh oxygen into your home, and cool your space.
 By releasing water into the air from their leaves, plants cool themselves and the surrounding environment through a process called transpiration.
 Not only will your home feel cooler with more house plants, they will elevate you space by adding rich color.